mmaker/draft-zkproof-sigma-protocols/draft-orru-zkproof-sigma-protocols.md

 # Security Considerations

+Interactive sigma proofs are special sound and honest-verifier zero-knowledge.
+These proofs are deniable (without transferable message authenticity).

-Sigma protocols provide the following guarantees in the random oracle model:
+We focus on the security guarantees of the non-interactive Fiat-Shamir transformation, where they provide the following guarantees (in the random oracle model):

 - **Knowledge soundness**: If the proof is valid, the prover must have knowledge of a secret witness satisfying the proof statement.
 This property ensures that valid proofs cannot be generated without possession of the corresponding witness.